kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 In contrast, quadratic "votes" are logically conditioned on the _entire set_ of items (i.e. I might give $10 to A on its own, but only $5 in the presence of B, which gets the other $5), making quadratic methods less naturally adapted to a continuous setting in which items are frequently being added and removed.
 This limitation creates frictions which must be overcome.

-> To give a **concrete example**, StreamVote screened projects before allowing them to claim funding, winnowing the final set of projects from 3,980 down to 17 -- a 99.6% rejection rate and large administrative lift.
+> To give a concrete example, StreamVote [performed AI screening of projects before allowing them to claim funding](https://x.com/OctantApp/status/1999558961624965309), winnowing the final set of projects from 3,980 down to 17 -- a 99.6% rejection rate, and large use of administrative power.

 In contrast, an always-on pairwise process with active ranking can _itself_ serve to screen and filter a dynamic pool of candidates, eliminating a costly administrative task.